SalomePlatform/shaper/src/FeaturesPlugin/doc/commonFeature.rst

    **Simple**

 - **Objects** contains a list of objects selected in the Object Browser or in the Viewer.
-  In case if subshape from compsolid/compound was selected then other shapes from this compsolid/compound will be ignored.
+  If a subshape that belongs to a compsolid/compound was selected, other shapes of this compsolid/compound will be ignored.
 - **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addCommon(Part_doc, objects)*